yquake2/yquake2/doc/03_configuration.md

 just try work around them.

-Additionally modern high resolution LCD displays are much more prone to tearing and missed frames then the low resolution CRT displays of the 1990th.
-This is a big problem because precise timings and keeping the frame rate constant are at least partly mutual exclusive.
+Additionally modern high resolution LCD displays are much more prone to tearing and missed frames than the low resolution CRT displays of the late 1990th.
+This is a big problem, because precise timings and keeping the frame rate constant are at least partly mutual exclusive.
 So players have the choice:

 * Keep an accurate frame rate, rendering exactly as many frames as the